canvas-medical/documentation/collections/_guides/improve-hcc-coding-accuracy.md

 ## Annotate ICD-10 Codes

 Adding an HCC tag as an annotation to ICD-10 is an easy way to increase awareness for clinicians.
 The example protocols below leverage a static list of ICD-codes.
+You could also reference a file contained within the plugin pacakge.
 Depending on which [HCC model](/https://www.cms.gov/medicare/payment/medicare-advantage-rates-statistics/risk-adjustment) you follow, you can swap out the codes accordingly.

-{% include alert.html type="info" content=" Add a note about reference a file" %}

 ### Adding "HCC" to Command Search Results